-Frequent Bus Service In response to COVID, Utah Transit Authority (UTA) reduced service temporarily in April of 2020.
-But on August 23, 2020 (Change Day), UTA restored 90 percent of service, targeting improvements for those who need the service the most.
-The Frequent Transit Network, also known as the FTN, bus routes (along 200 South, 900 South, and 2100 South) are all being restored to, or improved beyond, pre-COVID levels!
-Route 200, State Street North, also will have the same FTN service and frequency.
-Additionally, during construction season of 2020, Salt Lake City (in partnership with UTA) is making improvements to bus stops across the City, including some along the FTN.
+Frequent Bus Service In August 2020, UTA restored 90 percent of service, targeting improvements for those who need the service the most.
+The Frequent Transit Network, also known as the FTN, bus routes along 200 South, 900 South, and 2100 South are all being restored to, or improved beyond, pre-COVID levels!
+Route 200 (State Street North) and Route 217 (Redwood Road) also have the same FTN service and frequency.
+Additionally, Salt Lake City (in partnership with UTA) is making improvements to bus stops across the City, including some along the FTN.
 Visit slc.gov/transit for more details.